apioo/fusio/README.md

   The cloud service allows you to create a Fusio instance in the cloud.
 It really simplifies the usage of Fusio since you can create and manage an instance through a simple web interface.
 * [APIgen](https://apigen.app/)
-  APIgen is a code generator tool which allows you to generate code based on a data structure, which you can define at the backend.
-The tool then we generate based on this data structure a complete API tailored to your use case which you can use to CRUD those entities.
+  APIgen is a code generator which allows you to generate code based on a data structure, which you can define at the backend.
+The tool generates based on this data structure a complete API tailored to your use case which you can use to CRUD those entities.

 # Installation